rodrigobruner/BRN_PI_Thermometer/README.md

 ```console
 foo@bar:~$ sudo dpkg -i ./build/BRN_PI_Thermometer.deb
 ```
-Maybe do you need restart the Raspberry Pi to automatic start the application for this use the command bellow
+Maybe do you need restart the Raspberry Pi to automatic start the application, for this use the command bellow

 ```console
 foo@bar:~$ sudo reboot